Ladislao Pablo Györi: Life and career

 In 2002, e-stori.ar, a navigable 3D database project around Argentine national history, received an honorary mention from the Buenos Aires Museum of Modern Art.

 In the last decade Győri also produced a series of books, always related to visual arts, writing and computer technology.
 In 2010, First 25 Visual Years was published: a full color illustrated anthology; a compendium of his activity between 1984 and 2009.
 Kosice y el arte tecnológico (Kosice and Technological Art) appeared on next year, inaugurating his Aero publishing initiative; Győri investigates there the relationship between all the Kosice's creative production and the theoretical thinking that comes from the Computer Age.
+In Maquinado aditivo en artes visuales (Additive Manufacturing in Visual Arts; 2013), about the materialization of virtual objects of strong formal complexity, he finally introduces his desbordantista (overflowing) geometry.
+Notación para lenguaje inexistente (Notation for a Nonexistent Language; 2014) and Exography (2017) do the same with his exografismo (exographism): a kind of mixage of actions from outer space, musical notation, perhaps Vantongerloo's worldview, and life manifesting itself to us as a multi-material fluctuation of signs.
+The typographic exercise Lógica de sustracciones a un cuadrado (Logic of Subtractions from a Square) appeared in 2019.
+More recently, Impresiones oculares en una visita (Ocular Impressions During a Visit), a collection of short texts about instant, still, photographic images, was published late in 2021.